 Our LASIK Technologies

 Drs.
-Frankel, Brock and Kruger use only the most state-of-the-art equipment on their patients.
+Kokx, Brock and Kruger use only the most state-of-the-art equipment on their patients.
 Each of our high precision, FDA-approved lasers allows the surgeons the greatest chance of obtaining 20/20 vision for every patient.
 The degree of accuracy and predictability for these advanced lasers is unrivaled in the field of corrective laser eye surgery.

 Photorefractive Keratectomy (PRK)